-Arrival time for Grammar students is between 7:50 a.m. and 8:15 a.m.
+Arrival time for Grammar students is between 7:50 a.m. and 8:10 a.m.
+Students are dropped off where the Headmaster greets students and remain outside until 8:00 when they are dismissed to class.
 Any student arriving before 7:50 a.m. must be accompanied and supervised by an adult until the teachers on duty arrive.
 Teachers are not responsible for students on campus until 7:50 a.m. unless prior arrangements are made between the teacher and parent and approved by the headmaster.
 Grammar School teachers are in their classrooms to welcome students from 8:00 a.m. until class begins at 8:15 a.m.
 However, please plan on 8:10 a.m. as the latest drop-off time.
+After 8:10, please park and check in at the Grammar School office.
 Students use this time to unpack, study, prepare for the day, greet their classmates, or get special help from their teacher.
+DO NOT drop off students if a school employee is not on duty.